ArvindSoma/a3c-super-mario-pytorch/README.md

 ```
 python3 train-mario.py
 ```
+The program works on random and non-random processes so that the training converges faster.
+By default there are two non-random processes whcih can be changed using args.
-One test processes is created along with the rest train processes.
-Test stores data in a CSV file which can be plotted later.
+1 test process is created with remaining train processes.
+Test stores data in a CSV file inside save folder, which can be plotted later.

 More arguments are mentioned in the file.

 ## Results